Dropbox will let users store Google G Suite files

-Users of Google’s G Suite productivity service will be able to keep their Docs, Sheets, and Slides files inside Dropbox’s cloud storage environment, thanks to a partnership between the two tech firms announced today.
+Users of Google’s G Suite productivity service will be able to keep their Docs, Sheets, and Slides files inside Dropbox’s cloud storage environment, thanks to a partnership the two tech firms announced today.

-It’s a massive win for the cloud storage company, which plans to make that feature available to all of its users, whether or not they pay for the service.
+It’s a massive win for the cloud storage company, which plans to make that feature available to all of its users, whether they pay for the service or not.
 In addition, Dropbox Business administrators will be able to manage those files like they would any other content that resides with the service, something that could be a boon to IT and compliance professionals.

-This deal is supposed to make Dropbox a unified home for its users’ content and collaboration, so they can access their G Suite files alongside all of the other data they store with the service.
-In addition to the file storage capabilities, Dropbox is also building building new integrations with Gmail and Hangouts Chat, so that it’s easier for people to share and preview files within those different communication services.
+This deal is supposed to make Dropbox a unified home for its users’ content and collaboration so they can access their G Suite files alongside all of the other data they store with the service.
+In addition to the file storage capabilities, Dropbox is also building new integrations with Gmail and Hangouts Chat so that it’s easier for people to share and preview files within those different communication services.

 Collaboration between the two technology companies makes a great deal of sense, according to Billy Blau, Dropbox’s head of technology partnerships.